Bleksak/diffthis.nvim/README.md

 # DiffThis.nvim

-Use neovim as a git diff tool
+Use neovim as a diffing tool

 ## Requirements

 - neovim
-- git

 ## Installation